 Requesting Grant Relinquishment:

 Beverly Matlock's official authorization letters are always subject to relinquishment of the associated grant to the recipient institution.
-The grant relinquishment process is defined by the Office of Grants & Contracts Administration (OGCA).
-OGCA has no authority to authorize the transfer of the State property, only to authorize transfer of the grant itself.
+The grant relinquishment process is defined by the Office of Sponsored Programs (OSP).
+OSP has no authority to authorize the transfer of the State property, only to authorize transfer of the grant itself.
 The grant relinquishment process usually includes completion of a grant relinquishment form, which lists at least the major equipment items being transferred.
-Therefore, as soon as the authorization is obtained, the PI should submit the grant relinquishment form to OGCA.
-Only after OGCA's approval may the equipment be transferred to the recipient institution.
-If OGCA denies transfer of the associated grant, then the equipment must not be transferred.
-OGCA is responsible for promptly notifying both the PI and Beverly Matlock of the grant transfer denial.
+Therefore, as soon as the authorization is obtained, the PI should submit the grant relinquishment form to OSP.
+Only after OSP's approval may the equipment be transferred to the recipient institution.
+If OSP denies transfer of the associated grant, then the equipment must not be transferred.
+OSP is responsible for promptly notifying both the PI and Beverly Matlock of the grant transfer denial.

 Packing and Moving: